 Caroline County, Virginia

 The dominant drainage class is Well drained and the dominant hydrologic group is B (moderate infiltration).
+The most common soil order is Ultisols — strongly weathered soils with clay-enriched subsoils, common in warm humid climates.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Caroline County, Virginia.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 | Soil Map Unit | Acres | Drainage | Hydro Group | Dwellings | Septic |